|

 the carbohydrate intake.
 On the average, Americans consume nearly half and half

 of each, sugars and starches.
-Cellulose and dietary fiberCellulose is different from sugars and starches in that its glucose units are joined by different chemical bonds, making it indigestible to humans (and nearly all mammals); therefore, it doesn't contribute caloric value, but it does provide needed bulk for proper functioning of the digestive tract.
-Cellulose is the main component of dietary fiber, which can be insoluble and soluble.
+Cellulose and dietary fiberCellulose is different from sugars and starches in that its molecules are more rigid, making it indigestible to humans (and nearly all mammals); therefore, it doesn't contribute caloric value, but it does provide needed bulk for proper functioning of the digestive tract.
+Inversely, lack of dietary fiber promotes constipation.
+Dietary fiber also slows intestinal absorption of glucose, which has stabilizing effect on blood glucose level.
+Cellulose is the main component of dietary fiber (others include lignin, dextrin, pectins, beta-glucans, oligosaccharides, etc.), which can be insoluble and soluble.
 Insoluble fiber - usually found in plant's skin, or shell (husk) - absorbs fluid, forming bulk needed for efficient elimination, also helping in the removal of toxins from the intestines.
+In the absence of fiber, toxins are reabsorbed into the bloodstream at a significantly higher rate.
 Soluble fiber, found in the inner portion of plants - dissolves in the intestinal fluid and ferments in the colon.
 This produces short-chain fatty acids (along with colonic gasses) - in particular butyric acid - which are reabsorbed through the colonic wall and play significant role in assisting pancreas in stabilizing blood sugar.
-These fatty acids also have a number of other beneficial health effects: stimulating immune system, proliferation of friendly colonic bacteria, suppression of production of LDL cholesterol and triglycerides, etc.7.Dietary fiber is found only in foods of plant origin, with most unprocessed plant foods being a good source.
+These fatty acids also have a number of other beneficial health effects: stimulating immune system, proliferation of friendly colonic bacteria, suppressing production of LDL cholesterol and triglycerides, and others.7.
+Presence of fermentable fiber also seem to improve absorption of minerals, especially calcium.
+Dietary fiber is found only in foods of plant origin, with most unprocessed plant foods being a good source.
 However, due to relatively high consumption of processed and animal-origin foods, it is alarmingly low in the typical U.S. diet.
-Average intake of dietary fiber in the U.S. is bellow 50% of the recommended 20g-35g daily adult intake.
-R YOUR BODY ┆ HEALTH RECIPE ┆ NUTRITION ┆ TOXINS ┆ SYMPTOMS |
+Average intake of dietary fiber in the U.S. is below 50% of the recommended 20g-35g daily adult intake.
+YOUR BODY ┆ HEALTH RECIPE ┆ NUTRITION ┆ TOXINS ┆ SYMPTOMS |